 - Adding realism to camera moves with the Graph Editor

 - Creating clean materials in C4D Lite

 - Positioning multiple scenes in 3D space

-Hi.
-I'm Ian Robinson and I want to welcome you to Mograph Techniques: Dynamic Camera Movements.
-In this course, I'll show you how to gain better control over the different cameras available inside of After Effects, Cinema 4D Light, and the full version of Cinema 4D to create dynamic and interesting motion graphics pieces.
+- [Voiceover] Hi, I'm Ian Robinson and I wanna welcome you to Mograph Techniques: Dynamic Camera Movements. (clock ticking) In this course, I'll show you how to gain better control over the different cameras available inside of After Effects, Cinema 4D Lite and the full version of Cinema 4D to create dynamic and interesting motion graphics pieces.

-We'll start by exploring a simple camera rig native to After Effects.
-Then we'll jump into Cinema 4D Light and integrate some 3D elements into our animation.
-We'll also explore some of the tools available only in the full version of Cinema 4D, like the Camera Morph Tool.
-And finally, we'll jump back into After Effects, where I'll show you how we can tie all of these seemingly different comps and graphics together, to create one seamless story.
-We've got a lot of ground to cover, so, let's get started.
+We'll start by exploring a simple camera rig, native to After Effects.
+Then we'll jump into Cinema 4D lite and integrate some 3D elements into our animation.
+We'll also explore some of the tools available only in the full version of Cinema 4D, like the camera morph tool.
+And finally, we'll jump back into After Effects where I'll show you how we can tie all of these seemingly different comps and graphics together to create one seamless story.
+We've got a lot of ground to cover, so let's get started.